Greg Linder: The Resume

 Publications and Presentations

-- [Pending] Linder, Greg, John Tembrock, Tony Motisi, Electra Lamb, Dave Kubat, Mike Pauly.
+2. Linder, Greg, John Tembrock, Tony Motisi, Electra Lamb, Dave Kubat, Mike Pauly.
 AC and DC Restoration for Utility Scale Photovoltaic Generating Assets.
-Pending presentation at the 2012 IEEE Power and Energy Society Transmission and Distribution Conference and Exposition.
+Presented at the 2012 IEEE Power and Energy Society Transmission and Distribution Conference and Exposition.
 Orlando, Florida.